 Q. What size generator should I purchase?

-A. Scamp doesn't sell generators, but we recommend a 3000 watt for anything with an air conditioner.
+A. Scamp recommends a 3000 watt for anything with an air conditioner.
 A 2000 watt will probably work for trailers without air conditioners.
 The best way to purchase a generator is to determine your maximum usage and purchase accordingly.
+We recommend the Honda EU series generators!

 Q. What size tire should I purchase to replace my existing tires?

-A. Thirteen foot Scamp trailers use a 13" tire with a B load rating.
-Sixteen foot trailers use a 13" tire with a C load rating.
-5th wheel Scamps use either a 13" tire or a 14" tire.
-Either one would have a C load rating.
+A. Thirteen foot Scamp trailers use a 13" tire with a "D" load rating.
+Sixteen foot trailers also use a 13" tire with a "D" load rating.
+5th wheel Scamps use either a 13" tire, 14" tire, or a 15" tire all would have a "D" load rating.

 Q. What size are the water tanks on the Scamp trailer?

 A. The fresh water tank is 12 gallons.
 Older Scamp's will have water tanks that are 9.8 gallons.
-The grey water tank is 26 gallons, with older trailers having 15 gallon grey water tanks.
+The grey water tank is 21 gallons, with older trailers having 15 gallon grey water tanks.
 The black water tank (under the toilet) is 9 gallons.
-Water heaters also will hold six gallons.
+Water heaters also will hold 6 gallons.

 Q. When do I need to winterize my Scamp?